therealfrauholle/rust-gitlab-ci/README.md

 ## GitLab CI/CD Template

-This repository contains a template for Rust crates/workspaces (`rust.gitlab-ci.yml`) and It can be included like this:
+This repository contains a template for Rust crates/workspaces (`rust.gitlab-ci.yml`) and it can be included like this:

 ```yaml
 include: https://gitlab.com/TobiP64/rust-gitlab-ci/-/raw/master/rust.gitlab-ci.yml